 What is fainting and why does it happen?

 Fainting occurs when there is insufficient blood supply to the brain, causing the person to become unresponsive for a limited period of time.
-Pain, tiredness, hunger, mental stress or high blood pressure can all cause someone to pass out.
-When someone faints, their pulse slows down, but it quickly recovers and returns to normal.
+Pain, tiredness, hunger, mental stress or low blood pressure can all cause someone to pass out.
+When someone faints, their pulse slows down, but usually it quickly recovers and returns to normal.
 If someone has fainted and is still unconscious after a few minutes, it could be more serious.

 What are the signs and symptoms of someone fainting?

-- A brief period of unresponsiveness, often causing them to fall to the ground
+- a brief period of unresponsiveness, often causing them to fall to the ground

 - slow pulse

-- pale, cold skin
+- pale, cool skin

 What to do if you see someone faint

 - Check for other injuries.
 They may have hurt themselves falling down, so look for head injuries and any other wounds.
 Treat as appropriate.

 - Kneel next to them and raise their legs, supporting their ankles on your shoulders to help blood flow back to the brain.

 - Make sure that they have plenty of fresh air.
 Ask other people to move away and if you’re inside then ask someone to open a window.

 - Reassure the casualty and help them to sit up slowly.